Dr. Bill Conrad is accused of a "mercy killing" - the victim being a newborn baby with Down's Syndrome.

 Dwight Harkavy has killed a prowler in defence of his property, or so he claims - but it turns out the dead man is his young wife's ex-husband.

 Gideon, an unpleasant millionaire, wants to introduce his new wife to his five ex-wives.
 But someone murders him.

-A doctor may have helped certain of his elderly patients arrive earlier than scheduled in the grave - those patients, that is, who have left him money...
+A doctor may have helped an elderly patient arrive earlier than scheduled in the grave - a patient who has left him money.